AndreaFalanti/popnas/README.md

   - (1D only) lstm
   - (1D only) gru

-  conv and dconv support also an optional group _:@dr_ for setting the dilation rate.
+  conv and dconv support an optional group _:@dr_ for setting the dilation rate, which can be omitted  to use non-dilated convolutions.

   For time series (1D inputs), specify the kernel size as @ instead of @x@, since the kernel size is mono dimensional.